My Life has always been interesting

 Again to the surprise of everyone I got into MIT.
 There I did more laser stuff and got a PhD.
 It was nice there, so I hung around as a post doc for a couple of years.

-Love life
+My Love life

 Ellen

 I met Ellen Greene in the summer before college.
 She was amazingly smart and totally adorable.
 She went to Vassar while I went to Princeton.
-We saw each other every few weeks while college was in session, and during vacation times.
+We saw each other every few weeks while college was in session, and lots during vacation times.
 Phone calls weren’t free back then so I spent a lot on calls.
 Worth every penny.

 We got married after we graduated and we had two kids: Emily and Elizabeth while I was at MIT.
 We divorced after 28 years of marriage.
+Blessedly, she is now my next door neighbor and wonderful friend.

 Carol